Average US mortgage rates edge up; 30-year at 4.53 percent

 Continue Reading Below

-Mortgage buyer Freddie Mac says the average rate on 30-year, fixed-rate mortgages ticked up to 4.53 percent from 4.52 percent a week earlier.
+Mortgage buyer Freddie Mac said Thursday the average rate on 30-year, fixed-rate mortgages ticked up to 4.53 percent from 4.52 percent a week earlier.

 Despite the decline in recent weeks, long-term loan rates have been running at their highest levels in seven years.
 The average benchmark 30-year rate reached a high this year of 4.66 percent on May 24.
 The rate stood at 4.03 percent a year ago.